keyreply/expo-react-native-webview/README.md

 yarn
 ```

 ## Environment Setup

 Please create `.env` file on the root directory to activate environment variables.
 To see the references, can be checked in `.env.example` file.

 ## Environment Variables
 ```
-URI=(Website url that you want to put in)
+URI=(Website url that you want to put in) SERVER=(backend url for login scenario and push token registry, recommended check on its backend repository)
 ```
 Note: The env variables has been set up to be accessible from props of App component.
-After setting up the variables in the `.env`, can be accessed inside application, in the `App.tsx` (dir: `src/App.tsx`).
+After setting up the variables in the `.env`, can be accessed inside application, in the screen components, e.g. `Main.tsx` (dir: `src/screens/Main.tsx`).
 The url by default will be redirected to react native documentation.

 ```
 ...
-function App({ URI }: { URI: string; }) {
+function Main({ URI }: { URI: string; }) {

 ...

 }
 ```

 ## Running The Application